nik01010/rBuildReleaseTest/README.md

 ### Main components
 There are several main components contained in the /R/ folder:
 - ApplicationDbContext: this class is used to initiate a database connection to MongoDb, against a provided connection string and database/collection name
-- CompaniesSchemaValidator: creates a schema definition for the Companies collection; any incoming data can be validated against the schema
+- CompaniesSchemaValidator: creates a schema definition for the companies data; any incoming data can be validated against the schema
 - InitialiseLogger: creates and configures an application Logger, using a custom message format with improved detail
-- CompaniesService: this class acts as a data service, by providing a set of robust queries against the Companies database, such as counting, reading and writing data.
+- CompaniesService: this class acts as a data service, by providing a set of robust queries against the companies data, such as counting, reading and writing data.
 The database connection created above using the ApplicationDbContext class is injected into this CompaniesService.
 This allows all queries to be tested more easily, as we can inject a dummy database connection when running the integration tests

 ### Tests
 There are several types of tests included in the /tests/ folder: